 If a hybrid puppy takes after its German Shepherd parent, then they may mature to between 80 and 90 pounds.
 When they more closely resemble their Pitbull parent, then they may reach anywhere from 30 to 60 pounds.

-Coats and Colors
+Coats and Grooming

 With mixed-breed puppies, you can’t know for certain what their coat length or color will be.
 You can, however, make an educated guess based on their parents’ characteristics as well as the general appearance of the parent breeds.